 Request for Trial by Written Declaration

-Request for Trial de Novo
+Request for New Trial (Trial de Novo)

 Proposed Statement on Appeal (Infraction)